 Anhydrous acid phosphate

-Colour: White, pale yellow or colourless, colourless in transmitted light
+Colour: White, yellow or colourless, colorless in transmitted light

 Back to Minerals